pranabdas/python-tutorial/docs/setup.md

 ```

 If you use Windows, you can go to <https://www.python.org>, download and
-install latest version of Python 3.
+install the latest version of Python 3.

 ### pip
 We can install python packages using the `pip` package manager.
 To install a